mobiquity-networks/MN-Notifications-Android-SDK/README.md

 debug=true/false (setting this to true will allow the SDK to log messages, default is false)
 ```

+* Note: Remove "<" and ">" as well when inputting your app key and secret from Mobiquity Networks

 # Android Mobiquity Networks SDK v2 Sample App #